Pierre-Emerick Aubameyang

-The son of Pierre Aubameyang, Pierre-Emerick began his senior club career playing for Italian club AC Milan, but never appeared for the club as he went on a series of loan spells in France.
-He moved to Saint-Étienne in 2011.
-There, he won a Coupe de la Ligue title and joined Borussia Dortmund in 2013.
+Aubameyang began his senior club career by signing for AC Milan in Italy, but never made an appearance for the club, instead going on a series of loan spells in France.
+He transferred to Saint-Étienne in 2011.
+There he won a Coupe de la Ligue title, subsequently joining Borussia Dortmund in 2013.
 In Germany, Aubameyang finished as the league's top goalscorer in the 2016–17 season and won a DFB-Pokal.
-He also ranks as the club's seventh highest all-time goalscorer.
-In 2018, Aubameyang was the subject of a then-club record association football transfer when signed for Arsenal in a transfer worth £56 million (€60 million), making him the most expensive Gabonese player of all time.
+He also ranks as the club's eighth-highest all-time goalscorer.
+In 2018, Aubameyang was the subject of a then–club record association football transfer when he signed for Arsenal in a move worth £56 million (€60 million), making him the most expensive Gabonese player of all time.
 With Arsenal, he won an FA Cup and finished as the league's joint-top goalscorer in the 2018–19 season.
-In 2022, Aubameyang joined Barcelona after his Arsenal contract was cancelled by mutual consent.
-However, he returned to the Premier League after he signed for Chelsea at the end of the summer transfer window.
+After leaving Arsenal in 2022, Aubameyang had spells with Barcelona and Chelsea before signing for Marseille in 2023.
+In 2024, he joined Al-Qadsiah in the Saudi Pro League, where he spent a single season, returning to Marseille the next summer.

-Aubameyang is Gabon's all-time top goalscorer.
-He made his senior debut for Gabon in 2009 aged 19, and appeared in four Africa Cup of Nations tournaments and the 2012 Summer Olympics.
-In 2016, Aubameyang was named African Footballer of the Year; the first Gabonese and second European-born player to win the award.
+Born in France, Aubameyang chose to represent Gabon at international level, making his senior debut in 2009 at the age of 19; with 35 goals, he is the nation's all-time top scorer.
+He represented Gabon at four Africa Cup of Nations tournaments and the 2012 Summer Olympics.
+In 2015, he was named African Footballer of the Year; the first Gabonese and second European-born player to win the award.